vasildespov/image-carousel/README.md

 0          loopSize   2×loopSize
 ```

 When the user scrolls to the edge, the scroll position is adjusted, creating the illusion of infinite scrolling.
+The onScroll callback is not being throttled because it has to be as responsive as possible.
+Even a small delay of like 16ms causes minor bugs in scroll syncing.

 ---